schaechinger/internetmarke/SECURITY.md

 This package is still in development until version 1.0.0 is released.

-Until then only the latest 0.x release is supported.
+Until then only the latest 0.x minor release is supported.

 | Version | Supported          |
 | ------- | ------------------ |